digital-work-lab/handbook/docs/teaching/theses.md

 - 1 original with signature of the examiners and the student for the student.
 - 1 original with signature of the examiners and the student for archiving at the chair
-- 1 original with signature of the examiners and the student for the examiner (TBD)

 ## 8. Transmission to the examination office (Professor):